-But if your child is diagnosed with celiac disease, there are ways to minimize symptoms and any damage to the intestines.
+If your child is diagnosed with celiac disease, there are ways to minimize symptoms and any damage to the intestines.

 Skin rashes also might appear, especially around the elbows, buttocks, and knees.
 Over time, the child might develop anemia and mouth sores, and become withdrawn or irritable.

 The causes of celiac disease are unknown.
 It has been linked to other health conditions, including Down syndrome, Diabetes mellitus, Williams syndrome, thyroid disorders, and selective immunoglobulin IgA deficiency.